Caravaggio's The Taking of Christ provided by

 When it comes to visual arts, Ireland wears its wealth lightly: there are works on display that are internationally famous and, yet, thanks to a kind of national diffidence, you don’t have to queue for hours, pay through the nose OR battle through crowds to show your appreciation.

 th century to the present day.
 Reynolds and Gainsborough hang alongside Jack B Yeats and John Lavery; Modernist Mainie Jellett, who brought Cubism to Ireland, is side by side with contemporary artist Basil Blackshaw.
+An incredible discovery

 The Taking of Christ, which had been hanging dirty and misattributed (“a silk purse pawned off as a sow’s ear”, according to the New York Times) in a seminary dining room.

 In 1990, the Jesuit owners sent the stained canvas to be cleaned, whereupon a specialist spotted its true worth.

-The New York Times called it “gorgeous and stark”, and asks whether, with its “dramatic angled lighting and deeply shadowed backgrounds – did Caravaggio invent film noir?”
+New York Times called it “gorgeous and stark”, and asks whether, with its “dramatic angled lighting and deeply shadowed backgrounds – did Caravaggio invent film noir?”